Court of the Lions: Modifications and restorations

 The hydraulic system of the fountain was also studied during the recent restoration process.
 In 1884, when the fountain's main basin was raised, a cylindrical marble bloc was discovered whose top was pierced by many holes.
 In 1890, archeologist Francisco de Paula Valladar hypothesized that this piece was the means by which water originally spilled into the fountain's main basin.
 Based on the description provided by Ibn Zamrak's poem inscribed on the basin, he theorized that the holes were connected to a system of pipes that allowed water to flow both in and out of the basin at the same time.
 This system maintained a steady water level in the basin and prevented the surface of the water from being disturbed, as suggested by Ibn Zamrak's poem, which evokes the "solid" appearance of the water.
-During the restoration work of the 1960s, experts were not yet able to implement this hydraulic system, therefore the fountain was left with a small water jet spouting water in the middle of the basin.
+During the restoration work of the 1960s, experts were not yet able to implement this hydraulic system; therefore, the fountain was left with a small water jet spouting water in the middle of the basin.
 In 1981 the original marble cylinder piece was removed for preservation and further study at the Alhambra Museum.
 In 2012, upon completing the restoration of the fountain, a replica of this cylindrical piece was installed in the fountain to replace the water jet, thus restoring the hydraulic system to its hypothesized original state.

 The restoration choices that the Patronato has made over the years in regards to the fountain have been met with criticism or skepticism from some scholars.
 Bernhard Schirg, for example, has criticized the use of Ibn Zamrak's poem as a documentary reference to reconstitute the fountain's hydraulic system.
 Schirg argues that poems like those composed by Ibn Zamrak, as well as descriptions made by other historical writers, often blended direct description with metaphor and fantasy, and thus should not be taken at face value.

 Excerpt of Ibn Zamrak's poem on the basin

-The poet and minister Ibn Zamrak wrote a poem to describe the beauty of the courtyard.
-It also describes the fountain's hydraulic system.
-It is carved around the rim of the basin:
+Carved around the rim of the basin is a poem of twelve verses by the vizier and poet Ibn Zamrak.
+Six of the verses originate, with minor modifications, from a longer qasida of 146 verses that Ibn Zamrak composed for the banquet honoring the circumcision of Muhammad V's son, Abd Allah.
+Verses from the same qasida are also included in the Hall of the Two Sisters.
+The first part of the poem refers specifically to the fountain and alludes to how its hydraulic system functioned.
+Below is an excerpt (verses 3 to 7):